 There are a lot of really cool functional and practical features within HubSpot CRM.
-One really cool feature that sticks out to us the most as it relates to how it helps both the marketing and sales teams in their effort to find new leads and grow business is the analytics tool.
+One really cool features that stick out to us the most as it relates to how it helps both the marketing and sales teams in their effort to find new leads and grow business is the analytics tool.

 Mend a broken relationship (Sales & Marketing)